jsgf/tupleops/README.md

 # Structural operations for Tuples

-This crate implements three operations for tuples:
+This crate implements two operations for tuples:
 - join
 - split
-- index

 For example, you can simply concatenate two tuples with:
 ```rust